dimagi/commcare-hq/DEV_FAQ.md

 use `run_ptop` to keep ES continually up to date.

 Alternatively, you can run `ptop_reindexer_v2` as needed to sync individual indexes. `ptop_reindexer_v2` works on one index at a time.
 Running it without any arguments will list the available indexes.
+The indexes you're most likely to use:
++ `sql-form` and `sql-case` populate form-based and case-based reports and exports
++ `user` and `group` may be useful, depending on what you're working on
-The indexes you're most likely to need are `sql-form` and `sql-case`, which will populate form-based can case-based reports and exports (excepting the Case List Explorer and Explore Case Data reports, which use the `case_search` index).
-Depending on what you're working on, you may also want `user`, `group`, `sms` (messaging reports and exports), or `case_search` (Case List Explorer, Explore Case Data).
-You do not want `case` or `form`, which are only used on legacy domains that store forms and cases in CouchDB.
++ `case_search` populates the Case list Explorer and Explore Case Data reports, as well as the case search/claim feature
++ `sms` populates messaging reports and SMS exports
++ You do **not** care about `case` or `form`, which are only used on legacy domains that store forms and cases in CouchDB.

 ## Formplayer